MichaelPaulukonis/michaelpaulukonis.github.io/content/blog/nuxt-content-blog.md

 Enabling `devtools` is not required if you've already added it to your `nuxt.config.ts`.

-## Styling originally based on Marina Aisa
+## Styling originally based on Marina Aisa's nuxt-markdown-blog

 Marina's [nuxt markdown blog starter](https://github.com/marinaaisa/nuxt-markdown-blog-starter) was the original basis for the design, but the colors were electrified and more things changed.
 I hope to iteratively come up with a legible compromise between several designs.
 I may be an artist and a programmer, but CSS is not my favorite medium.